kyopark2014/langgraph-agent/plan-and-execuite.md

 def get_replanner():
     replanner_prompt = ChatPromptTemplate.from_template(
-    """For the given objective, come up with a simple step by step plan. \
+        "For the given objective, come up with a simple step by step plan."
-This plan should involve individual tasks, that if executed correctly will yield the correct answer.
-Do not add any superfluous steps. \
+        "This plan should involve individual tasks, that if executed correctly will yield the correct answer."
+        "Do not add any superfluous steps."
-The result of the final step should be the final answer.
-Make sure that each step has all the information needed - do not skip steps.
+        "The result of the final step should be the final answer."
+        "Make sure that each step has all the information needed - do not skip steps."

-Your objective was this:
+        "Your objective was this:"
-{input}
+        "{input}"

-Your original plan was this:
+        "Your original plan was this:"
-{plan}
+        "{plan}"

-You have currently done the follow steps:
+        "You have currently done the follow steps:"
-{past_steps}
+        "{past_steps}"

+        "Update your plan accordingly."
-Update your plan accordingly.
-If no more steps are needed and you can return to the user, then respond with that. \
+        "If no more steps are needed and you can return to the user, then respond with that."
-Otherwise, fill out the plan.
-Only add steps to the plan that still NEED to be done.
-Do not return previously done steps as part of the plan.""")
+        "Otherwise, fill out the plan."
+        "Only add steps to the plan that still NEED to be done.
+Do not return previously done steps as part of the plan."
+    )

     chat = get_chat()
     replanner = replanner_prompt | chat

     return replanner

-def replan(state: PlanExecuteState):
+def replan_node(state: State, config):
     print('#### replan ####')

+    update_state_message("replanning...", config)

     replanner = get_replanner()
     output = replanner.invoke(state)
     print('replanner output: ', output.content)

+    result = None
+    for attempt in range(5):
         chat = get_chat()
         structured_llm = chat.with_structured_output(Act, include_raw=True)
         info = structured_llm.invoke(output.content)
-    # print('info: ', info)
+        print(f'attempt: {attempt}, info: {info}')

+        if not info['parsed'] == None:
             result = info['parsed']
             print('act output: ', result)
+            break

     if result == None:
         return {"response": "답을 찾지 못하였습니다. 다시 해주세요."}
     else:
         if isinstance(result.action, Response):
-            return {"response": result.action.response}
+            return {
+                "response": result.action.response,
+                "info": [result.action.response]
+            }
         else:
             return {"plan": result.action.steps}
 ```